How to Spend 10 Days in Taiwan: A Complete Itinerary For First-Time Visitors

 Planning 10 days in Taiwan?
 When the Portuguese first laid eyes on Taiwan, they dubbed it Ilha Formosa (Beautiful Island).
-Take on your own Taiwan itinerary, and you’ll soon agree.
-No place on earth has a better size-to-awesomeness ratio than Taiwan.
+And after setting off on my own Taiwan itinerary, I’d agree with them.

 Yehliu Geo Park